Simple Parallelism Without Data Races

 time, each domain will be partway done running, we just never know exactly which

 domain gets to go next.
-So maybe domain A sets price_of_gold
+So maybe domain A sets price_of_gold, and then domain

 The one thing we want not to happen is for domain B to see that